anand0xff/TudorArms/README.md

 - Re-open the shutoff valve

 ### 2: Be kind to your shut-off valve
 Using the shut-off valve frequently wears it out.
 It also loses water and steam if the packing nut comes loose.
+Does it rattle when you open or close it?
 This is easily fixed in minutes!
 Is your plaster damp around it?

 ![Shutoff](ShutoffRad.jpg)